kdeldycke/awesome-billing/README.md

 A marketplace connect supply with demand that lead to a financial transaction.
 If there is no payment involved, then it is an aggregator, or a hub.
 Not a marketplace.

 - [Pricing of Service in Clouds: Optimal Response and Strategic Interactions](http://www.sigmetrics.org/mama/2013/abstracts2013/UrgaonkarEtAl.pdf) - `How should the consumer modulate its demand to optimize its profits? (...)
 How should the provider and consumer negotiate the spe- cific pricing structure they will employ?` Covers non-linear models, tiered pricing, elastic demand, consumer et provider strategies.
-- [Present or Future: Optimal Pricing for Spot Instances](https://web.archive.org/web/20150708151037/http://www.temple.edu/cis/icdcs2013/data/5000a410.pdf) - `Pricing policy of spot resources should be carefully designed and the impact on both present and future should be considered.`
+- [Present or Future: Optimal Pricing for Spot Instances](https://web.archive.org/web/20150708151037/http://www.temple.edu/cis/icdcs2013/data/5000a410.pdf) - `Pricing policy of spot resources should be carefully designed and the impact on both present and future should be considered.`.
 - [Deconstructing Amazon EC2 Spot Instance Pricing](http://www.cs.technion.ac.il/~dan/papers/Spotprice11CloudCom.pdf) - `Cloud providers possessing large quantities of spare capacity must either incentivize clients to purchase it or suffer losses.
-Amazon is the first cloud provider to address this challenge, by allowing clients to bid on spare capacity and by granting resources to bidders while their bids exceed a periodically changing spot price.`
+Amazon is the first cloud provider to address this challenge, by allowing clients to bid on spare capacity and by granting resources to bidders while their bids exceed a periodically changing spot price.`.
 - [GCP Preemptible VMs vs AWS Spot Instances](https://news.ycombinator.com/item?id=9564287).
 - `Look at the 3-month spot price history to estimate cost and to discover combinations of availability zone and instance type with extra capacity.` ([source](https://news.ycombinator.com/item?id=16071684)) - TL;DR: users are seeking more transparency on the spot market.
 - `You always pay the spot market price, not your bid.` ([source](https://news.ycombinator.com/item?id=20347716)) - Simple explanation of the bidding mechanism.
 - [The Eternal Cost Savings Of Netflix's Internal Spot Market](http://highscalability.com/blog/2017/12/4/the-eternal-cost-savings-of-netflixs-internal-spot-market.html) - When you're big enough that [creating an internal secondary market](https://medium.com/netflix-techblog/creating-your-own-ec2-spot-market-6dd001875f5) for instances makes economic sense.
 - [AutoSpotting](https://github.com/AutoSpotting/AutoSpotting) - Tool that easily and reliably converts (all) your existing AutoScaling groups to cheaper spot instances.
 - How to Kickstart and Scale a Marketplace Business: [Constrain the marketplace](https://www.lennyrachitsky.com/p/how-to-kickstart-and-scale-a-marketplace); Decide which side of the marketplace to concentrate on; Drive initial supply; Drive initial demand.
 A 4-parts series with dozen of interviews of people with direct experience building and scaling marketplaces.
-- [Vickrey auction](https://en.wikipedia.org/wiki/Vickrey_auction) - Hinted by an [HN comment](https://news.ycombinator.com/item?id=19145391), in which yes, `"Asking people what they’d pay for and how much rarely works." (...) [but] using a Vickrey auction, similar to Google's ad auction mechanism, can elicit a person's maximum willingness-to-pay.`
+- [Vickrey auction](https://en.wikipedia.org/wiki/Vickrey_auction) - Hinted by an [HN comment](https://news.ycombinator.com/item?id=19145391), in which yes, `"Asking people what they'd pay for and how much rarely works." (...) [but] using a Vickrey auction, similar to Google's ad auction mechanism, can elicit a person's maximum willingness-to-pay.`.
 - [Samsung's online ads platform/exchange war story](https://github.com/eloraiby/fs-pacer/blob/master/fs-pacer.md) - How to scale to 5M bid request/s, 2ms Max Response Time.